NeilJustice/ZenUnitAndMetalMock/README.md

 ### Mutation coverage and the ZenUnit::Random\<T\> family of random value generating functions

-Testing using random inputs instead of constant inputs is a central technique for maximizing code's robustness to code mutations.
+Testing using random inputs instead of constant inputs is a central technique for maximizing mutation coverage.
+Mutation coverage is the percentage of program-correctness-breaking code mutations "slain" by a collection of tests.
+To "slay" a code mutation, a collection of tests must fail so as to not pass along the correctness-compromised program potentially all the way to production.

-If the folks currently writing C++ mutation testing frameworks go the distance, you may one day hear dialog such as "100% line and branch coverage?
+If the folks currently writing C++ mutation testing frameworks go the distance, you may one day hear water cooler dialog such as "100% line and branch coverage?
 That's excellent, but how's your mutation coverage?"

 ZenUnit provides the following random value generating functions for writing unit tests that are robust to the swap-variable-with-constant code mutation, which is one of the most straightforward code mutations to induce manually today or with an LLVM-powered mutation testing framework in the 2020s.